*Please note this project has been impacted due to COVID-19 restrictions. Updated dates will be released when appropriate*

 “Arts Northern Rivers is thrilled with this funding outcome and looking forward to delivering an innovative skills and professional development opportunity for the Deaf and non-Deaf communities in the Northern Rivers.
 The project will feature creative collaborations with significant arts and cultural partners as well as the wider Deaf community in the Northern Rivers region – who will all contribute to the success of this important project ”

 The project will culminate with a forum that will interrogate the outcomes of the creative development program.
-These outcomes will inform further funding applications aiming to present a large-scale multi-arts festival event to take place in Lismore in 2021.
+These outcomes will inform further funding applications aiming to present a large-scale multi-arts festival event.
 The event will aim to expand on the multi-arts workshops delivered through Auslan Creative project and will include creative development participants, creative leaders and emerging leaders for the Deaf community.

 Image: Anna Seymour ‘Collisions – The Delta Project’.
 Photograph by Pippa Samaya.